NorCz/MessageApp/README.md

 API documentation is available under the [Wiki](https://github.com/NorCz/MessageApp/wiki/MessageApp-Backend-API-Documentation) tab.

 Prebuilt images can also be downloaded from the [Releases](https://github.com/NorCz/MessageApp/releases) tab, or directly from the [Docker repository](https://hub.docker.com/repository/docker/nekuskus/messageapp/general).

+## Requirements
+* [Docker](https://www.docker.com/products/docker-desktop/), or other software or service capable of running Docker containers.

 ## Manual building